Valdas Benkunskas

 Valdas Benkunskas (born 1 November 1984) is a Lithuanian politician currently serving as Mayor of Vilnius since 26 April 2023.

 Biography

 In 2003 he graduated from the Vydūnas Junior High School in Šilutė, and in 2009 he got a degree at the Faculty of Law at the Mykolas Romeris University.
 From 2008–2015 he was an assistant to Paulius Saudargas, a member of the Seimas.

 Since 2011, he was a member of the Vilnius city council.
-In 2015–2017 and from 2019, he was the deputy mayor of the city of Vilnius.
+From 2015–2017 and from 2019, he was the deputy mayor of the city of Vilnius.
 From 2020, he was a member of the European Committee of the Regions.

 In the March 2023 elections, he became the mayor of Vilnius.
 He remains a member of the Homeland Union party.

 In November 2024, Benkunskas and his wife, opera soloist Vismantė, announced they are expecting a second child.
 The couple also have a daughter, Agota Ona.